SamitGadekar/Java-CNN/README.md

 * Backpropagation implementation for learning
 * Training and evaluation on the MNIST dataset
 * Functionality for saving and loading trained networks to and from files
+* GUI for testing a model with your own writing!

 ## Requirements